davegallant/site/content/post/using-aks-and-socks-to-connect-to-a-private-azure-db/index.md

     "socat",
     "socks",
   ]
-categories: []
-author: ""

-# You can also close(false) or open(true) something for this content.
-# P.S. comment can only be closed
-comment: false
-toc: false
-autoCollapseToc: false
-postMetaInFooter: false
-hiddenFromHomePage: false
-# You can also define another contentCopyright. e.g. contentCopyright: "This is another copyright."
-contentCopyright: false
-reward: false
-mathjax: false
-mathjaxEnableSingleDollar: false

-flowchartDiagrams:
-  enable: false
-  options: ""

-sequenceDiagrams:
-  enable: false
-  options: ""
 ---

-<!--more-->

-## The Problem

 I ran into a roadblock recently where I wanted to be able to conveniently connect to a managed postgres database within Azure that was not running on public subnets.
 And by conveniently, I mean that I'd rather not have to spin up an ephemeral virtual machine running in the same network and proxy the connection, and I'd like to use a local client (preferably with a GUI).
 After several web searches, it became evident that Azure does not readily provide much tooling to support this.

+<!--more-->

 ## Go Public?